 The flight should take me from Seattle (SEA) to London Heathrow (LHR) and from there to Munich (MUC).
-On the night before the flight I pre-paid for my second luggage piece I will take with me.
+On the night before the flight, I pre-paid for my second luggage piece I will take with me.
 The website had some glitches and I had to call the toll-free hotline and talk to an agent to get this issue resolved and have the items paid.
 If you pay online you save a couple of dollars against paying at the airport.
 This should be my second trip with British Airways.
 I only flew with them once before from Munich to London.

 Boarding the Boeing 777 went without future problems as well as the flight.
 Even that I was sitting in the main cabin at a middle seat, it wasn’t an unpleasant flight at all.
-Heck the flight was actually great, I watched the whole time movies I missed at the cinemas throughout the year.
+Heck, the flight was actually great, I watched the whole time movies I missed at the cinemas throughout the year.
 That made the trip feeling a very quick flight to London.

-After waiting about 45 minutes and only made it half-way to one of the counters, another agent came along the crowd and asked people for their information.
-He checked my boarding pass for the cancelled flight and told me I was already rebooked for another flight later today but with Lufthansa.
+After waiting about 45 minutes and only made it half-way to one of the counters, another agent came to the crowd and asked people for their information.
+He checked my boarding pass for the canceled flight and told me I was already rebooked for another flight later today but with Lufthansa.
 I was very happy and he told me I don’t have to wait here in line anymore and can go directly to the gate for my flight.
-Sadly he send me to the wrong gates, he thought Lufthansa will also fly out of Terminal 5 but once at the checkpoint the woman told me I have to go to Terminal 2 for Lufthansa flights.
+Sadly he sent me to the wrong gate, he thought Lufthansa will also fly out of Terminal 5 but once at the checkpoint the woman told me I have to go to Terminal 2 for Lufthansa flights.
 It was also great that we were offered water to drink during the time waiting in line to see an agent.

 @da_peter Thanks for the compliment, we’ll take your advice and pass it on. ^HN